nzcchoi/substance/MANUAL.md

 ## Configurator and Substance Packages

 Substance editors are configured using a simple `Configurator` API.
-For instance you can define what node types are available, which converters should be used and define components which are used for display and content interaction.
+For instance you can define what node types are available or which converters should be used.

 ```js